calroc/Thun/docs/Types.md

 It works.

 #### `compose()` version 2
 This function has to be modified to use the new datastructures and it is no longer recursive, instead recursion happens as part of unification.
 Further, the first and second of Pöial's rules are now handled automatically by the unification algorithm.
+(One easy way to see this is that now an empty stack effect comment is represented by a `StackJoyType` instance which is not "falsey" and so neither of the first two rules' `if` clauses will ever be `True`.
+Later on I change the "truthiness" of `StackJoyType` to false to let e.g. `joy.utils.stack.concat` work with our stack effect comment cons-list tuples.)

 ```python